-Before the first lockdown has started, a series of strict restraints were adopted by the government: On 13 March 2020 Educational institutions and some daycares had been closed until further notice, while on 17 March 2020 a new regulation determined a person could exit to a public place only if it was necessary.
-This period of time is usually characterized by a moderate decrease in the incidence rates of community acquired infectious diseases, as upper and lower respiratory diseases account for most of diagnosis among all age groups during this period 38.
-The seasonal trend demonstrated in our analysis, but this year the observed number of diagnosis of respiratory diseases found significantly lower than expected by our model: an average decrease of 50.1% among young children and 57.2% among children aged 5-14.
-While adjusting for seasonal changes and diagnosis documented on the week before, the strict restrictions seemed to decrease 57% of potential morbidity of lower respiratory infections and an average of 40.4% among upper respiratory infections for both age groups.
-Immediate association between restrictions and major decrease of respiratory infections among children also reported by Haapanen et.al 39, but the magnitude reported was much moderate.
+Before the first lockdown has started, a series of strict restraints were adopted by the government.
+On March 13, 2020, educational institutions and some daycares were closed until further notice, while on March 17, 2020, new regulations only allowed people access to a public place if necessary.
+This type of restriction is usually associated with a moderate decrease in the incidence rates of community-acquired infectious diseases, as upper and lower respiratory diseases account for most diagnoses among all age groups 38.
+Analysis of the seasonal trend showed a significant decrease in the observed number of diagnoses of respiratory diseases: an average decrease of 50.1% among young children and 57.2% among children aged 5-14.
+While adjusting for seasonal changes and diagnosis documented the week before, the strict restrictions seemed to decrease 57% of potential morbidity of lower respiratory infections and an average of 40.4% among upper respiratory infections for both age groups.
+These results are in line with an association between restrictions and a major decrease of respiratory infections among children reported by Haapanen et al 39.

-The restrictions including schools closure seemed to be effective in reducing the spread of other infectious diseases as well including; gastrointestinal diseases and ear infections.
-Similar effects were also described in other studies 40, and included drastic reduction in bronchiolitis, gastroenteritis and otitis media 41.
-In our study, some significant but less prominent effects among children also observed in eye infections, skin infections and urinary tract infections.

-The young adults group (15-34) experienced the second most prominent reduction in infectious diseases since the restrictions had started; it was most considerable among respiratory, GI and ear infections.
-The impact of restrictions on this age group seemed to be closer to the effect it has among children, than the effect among 35+ years old.
-Since teenagers aged 15-18 and adults in this group were probably in educational frameworks (the median age for obtaining an undergraduate in Israel is 27 42), schools closure attributed to this group too.
+The restrictions seemed to effectively reduce the spread of other infectious diseases, including gastrointestinal diseases and ear infections.
+Similar effects were also described in other studies 40 and included drastic reduction in bronchiolitis, gastroenteritis, and otitis media 41.
+Less prominent effects among children were also observed in eye infections, skin infections, and urinary tract infections.
+The decreases observed in the young adults group (15-34) is also likely attributed to the educational system’s closing since teenagers aged 15-18 and adults in this group were probably in educational frameworks (the median age for obtaining an undergraduate in Israel is 27 42).

-Significant but smaller effect sizes compared to the other age groups, computed for the age groups of 35-59 and 60-79.
-Compare to the other groups, these had the highest labor force participation rates 43, hence up until the third week of limitations when only 30% of the market allowed to operate, most of these people kept attending to their working places, exposing themselves to common infectious diseases.
-It is possible that the reduction in diagnosis among this age group was partially contributed to the steep decline in children's morbidity, particularly in respiratory and gastrointestinal infections, since children had been described before as a major source of secondary transmissions 44.
+Significant but smaller effect sizes were also seen in the 35-59 and 60-79 age groups, the primary workforce 43, hence up until the third week of limitations when only 30% of the market was allowed to operate, most of these people kept attending to their workplaces, exposing themselves to common infectious diseases.
+The reduction in diagnoses among this age group may also be partially due to the steep decline in children's morbidity, particularly in respiratory and gastrointestinal infections, since children are a significant source of secondary transmissions 44.